 news & announcements

-Deadline Jan.
-15 for 2015 Sarah Weddington Writing Prize
+Call for Submissions: 2016 Sarah Weddington Writing Prize

-LSRJ in collaboration with the Center for Reproductive Rights, is pleased to announce the Call for Submission for the tenth annual Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights.
+LSRJ, in collaboration with the Center for Reproductive Rights and the Center on Reproductive Rights and Justice at Berkeley Law, is pleased to announce the Call for Submissions for the eleventh annual Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights.

-This year, the Sarah Weddington prize will have no specific theme, but will be open to fresh student scholarship exploring a wide range of issues that affect reproductive health, rights, and justice in the U.S. For more information, please download the 2015 Call for Submissions.
-The deadline for submission is January 15, 2015.
+This year, the Sarah Wedding prize will have the suggested theme of “Restoring Public Insurance Coverage for Abortion,” but will also be open to fresh student scholarship exploring a wide range of issues that affect reproductive health, rights, and justice in the U.S. For more information, please download the 2016 Call for Submissions.
+The deadline for submission is January 18, 2016.

 Winning authors will receive cash prizes: $750 (1st place), $500 (2nd place), or $250 (3rd place).
 The first place winner will also have a chance at publication with the NYU Review of Law and Social Change.

 First Place: April Shaw, J.D. candidate (’15 University of Arizona James E. Rogers College of Law) for “Racism, Sexism, and Abortion: How Race-Selective and Sex-Selective Bans on Abortion Make Visible the Color-Coded Dimensions of the Right to Abortion and the Deficiencies of Constitutional Protections for Women of Color”, forthcoming in issue 40.3 of the NYU Review of Law & Social Change

 Second Place: Alix Noureddine, J.D. (’14 Case Western Reserve University School of Law) for “Constitutionality of the Death Penalty for Fetal Homicide: Connecting Eighth Amendment Jurisprudence with Fourteenth Amendment Substantive Due Process”